 Students aren’t required to have a summer meal plan.
-However, those remaining on campus for summer programs, conferences or seminars can purchase add-on points.
+However, those remaining on campus for summer programs, conferences or seminars may purchase meal points.

-Add-on points can only be used to purchase food in Danforth Campus dining locations and are not accepted at Einstein Bagels (Simon Hall), Olin Café and Starbucks (Bauer Hall), School of Medicine, off-campus dining vendors, or the Campus Bookstore.
+Meal points can only be used to purchase food in Danforth Campus dining locations and are not accepted at Olin Café and Starbucks (Bauer Hall), School of Medicine, off-campus dining vendors, or the Campus Bookstore.

 If you’ll be visiting campus this summer and have a food allergy, please submit our Food Allergy History Form so we can best meet your needs.

-All items in our cafes are clearly marked when containing nuts.
-Our chefs have removed a variety of nuts from our campus menus.
+All items in our cafes are clearly marked with COR icon sticker on the label or on the corresponding menu board, which identify the top 8 allergens.
+Ingredients and specific dietary information can be found on the Dining website under menus.
 If you need information about a specific item, please inquire with a manager or cafe chef.

 All of our dining locations offer a large variety of both vegetarian and vegan options.
 Look for these icons next to menu items.